 I guess for Boyle's law to work, all that matters is how dense the molecules are in the box.
-With more space they're less likely to collide so the pressure drops.
+With more space [ED: more room in the box] they're less likely to collide [ED: with the sides of the box per time unit] so the pressure drops.

 There is another incident of note surrounding the Boyle's law experiment.
 A week or so after completing the experiment, Isaac ran the model again with all particles initialized to be at the center of the box.
 While watching his favorite "explosion", Isaac noted that the gas pressure registered 0!
-Quickly, he realized that that was a consequence of their definition -- no particles were colliding with the sides of the box.
-Somehow, this didn't seem right to Isaac and led him to ask the group if they should revise their concept of pressure yet again.
+Quickly, he realized that that was a consequence of their definition of pressure - no particles were colliding with the sides of the box.
+This result didn't seem right to Isaac and led him to ask the group if they should revise their concept of pressure yet again.
 Argumentation ensued as to "whether a gas had internal pressure without any box to measure it".
 They realized that the experiment in question was not feasible in a real experimental setting, but nonetheless, it did seem that there should be a theoretical answer to the question.
-Isaac suggested various ingenious solutions to the problem, but in the end, the group did not alter their pressure gauge.
-The ingenious solutions were difficult to implement and their current gauge seemed to be adequate to the experiments they were conducting.
+Isaac suggested various ingenious solutions be to the problem, but in the end, the group did not alter their pressure gauge.
+The ingenious solutions were more difficult to implement and their current gauge seemed to be adequate to the experiments they were conducting.
+20

-One more noteworthy development was related to the emergence of the Maxwell-Boltzmann distribution discussed in the previous section.
-Albert came in one day excited about an insight he had had.
-The gas molecules, he said, can be thought of as probabilistic elements, like dice.
+Another noteworthy development related to the emergence of the Boltzmann distribution discussed in the previous section.
+Albert came in one day all excited about an insight he had had.
+The gas molecules, he said, can be thought of as probabilistic elements, sort of like dice.
 They can randomly go faster or slower.
-But while there is no real limit to how fast they can go10, their speed is bounded below by zero.
-It's as if particles were conducting a random walk on the plane but there was a wall on the y-axis.
+But while there is no real limit to how fast they can go,21 their speed is bounded below by zero speed.
+It's as if particles were conducting a random walk on the right half plane but there was a wall on the y-axis.
 Albert saw that this constrained random walk would have to produce a right-skewed distribution.
-I challenged him to go further: a) Could he construct a StarLogoT model to prove his theory? b) Could he determine what particular probability constraints would produce a strict Maxwell-Boltzmann distribution? c) Could he find other seemingly unrelated phenomena that satisfied the same formal constraints and thus would also produce a Maxwell-Boltzmann distribution?
+I challenged him to go further: (a) Could he construct a NetLogo model to prove his theory? (b) Could he determine what particular probability constraints would produce a strict Boltzmann distribution? (c) Could he find other seemingly unrelated phenomena that satisfied the same formal constraints and thus would also produce a Boltzmann distribution?
 Albert and his fellow students were up to these challenges.

-These students (and subsequent groups of students) have conducted many more experiments with the Gasin-a-Box model.
-Through revising and extending the model, they created a set of models that has since been expanded into the toolkit we now call GasLab.
-The set of extensions of the original Gas-in-a-Box model is truly impressive in its scope and depth of conceptual analysis.
-Among the many extensions they tried were: heating and cooling the gas, introducing gravity into the model (and a very tall box) and observing atmospheric pressure and density, modeling the diffusion of two gases, allowing the top to be porous and seeing evaporation, relaxing elasticity constraints while introducing weak attraction and looking for phase transitions, introducing vibrations into the container and measuring sound density waves, and allowing heat to escape from the box into the surrounding container.
-Over the course of several weeks, these high school students "covered" much of the territory of collegiate statistical mechanics and thermal physics.
-Their understanding of it was deeply grounded in both a) their intuitive understandings gained from their concrete experience with the models and b) the relations among the fundamental concepts.
+These students (and subsequent groups of students) have conducted many more experiments with the Gas-in-a-Box model.
+As they revised and extended the model, they created a set of models that has since been expanded and revised into the toolkit we now call GasLab.
+The set of extensions of the original Gas-in-a-Box model is impressive in its scope and depth.
+Among the many extensions they tried were: Heating and cooling the gas, introducing gravity into the model (and a very tall box) and observing atmospheric pressure and density, modeling the diffusion of two gases, allowing the top to be porous and seeing evaporation, relaxing elasticity constraints and looking for phase transitions, introducing vibrations into the container and measuring sound density waves, and allowing heat to escape from the box into the surrounding container.
+They also reinvented various well-known thought experiments of statistical mechanics related to Maxwell's demon and second law considerations.22